 c) project what practical applications security professionals should expect over the coming year, as well as the near-future.

-The intent is that the attendees will gain confidence in the ability to properly discuss AI topics and enable them to support clients with the implementation of AI in pragmattic manner.
+The intent is that the attendees will gain confidence in the ability to properly discuss AI topics and enable them to support clients with the implementation of AI in pragmatic manner.

 Open Source Intelligence in Tactical Investigations: Threat Mitigation and Risk Analysis with Michèle Stuart